 Veterinary Technician Education Requirements and Training Info

 Learn about the education and preparation needed to become a veterinary technician.
-Get a quick view of the requirements as well as details about degree programs, job duties and training to find out if this is the career for you.
+Get a quick view of the requirements and details about degree programs, job duties and training to find out if this is the career for you.

 Veterinary technicians are often confused with veterinary technologists.
-While both occupations share some of the same job responsibilities, a veterinary technician requires less education.
+While both occupations share some of the same job responsibilities, they work under a veterinarian to test animals and diagnose illnesses and injuries.
+A veterinary technician requires less education.
 A typical degree program completed by a veterinary technician lasts for two years and is accredited by the American Veterinary Medical Association (AVMA).
 Licensing, certification and registration requirements for vet technicians vary by state.

 A 2-year associate's degree in veterinary technology equips students with the knowledge and skills necessary to work as veterinary technicians.
-Alternately, an associate's degree program for animal science may offer veterinary technology as an area of emphasis.
-Practical training is often offered as part of a degree program in veterinary technology.
-Graduates are prepared to move directly into assistant positions at animal hospitals, veterinary practices and similar settings.
-They are also qualified to enroll in an advanced 4-year bachelor's degree program for animal science or pre-veterinary studies.
+Alternatively, an associate's degree program for animal science may offer veterinary technology as an area of emphasis.

 Associate of Applied Science in Veterinary Technology